prisonerjohn/sensing-machines/docs/_posts/2019-10-07-depth-images.md

 Note that we are getting an `ofColor` from the depth pixels, and then just reading the red channel with `ofColor.r` to get the actual value.
 We could use any of the red, green, blue channels here; as our data is in a single grayscale channel, all the colors represent the same value.

+The Intel RealSense raw image tends to be very noisy, and needs some filtering to clean it up and make it usable.
+The SDK includes many options for filtering and these are available in the addon.
+To use them with `ofxGui`, you just need to add the `ofxRealSense2::Device.params` object to the `ofxPanel`.

+{% gist 2b564edede9ff89de8bf495397a19a79 ofApp-gui.h %}
+{% gist 2b564edede9ff89de8bf495397a19a79 ofApp-gui.cpp %}

 #### Microsoft Kinect

 [`ofxKinect`](https://openframeworks.cc/documentation/ofxKinect/) is the best choice for the original Microsoft Kinect, as it ships with OF and gives us all the data we need.